nih-niddk-mbs/StochasticGene.jl/README.md

 - `label::String=""`: label of output files produced
 - `maxtime=Float64=60.`: maximum wall time for run, default = 60 min
 - `method=Tsit5()`: DifferentialEquations.jl numerical method (e.g. Tsit5(), lsoda(),...); use a tuple for hierarchical models: method = tuple(method, Bool) = (numerical method (currently not used), true if transition rates are shared)
-- `nalleles=1`: number of alleles, value in alleles folder will be used if it exists, always set to 1 if coupling nonempty (multiple alleles handled as extra identical units)
+- `nalleles=1`: number of alleles, value in alleles folder will be used if it exists, for coupled models, nalleles is only used when computing steady state RNA histograms and considered uncoupled.
+For add coupled alleles as units and set nalleles to 1.
 - `nchains::Int=2`: number of MCMC chains = number of processors called by Julia, default = 2
 - `noisepriors=[]`: priors of observation noise (use empty set if not fitting traces), superseded if priormean is set
 - `onstates::Vector{Int}=Int[]`: vector of on or sojourn states, e.g. [[2,3],Int[]], use empty vector for R states, do not use Int[] for R=0 models